GoInterject/GoInterject.github.io/wGetStarted/L-Dev-Error-Handling.md

 ### Introduction

-In this documentation, we will discuss error handling in Interject development using T-SQL’s RAISERROR and INTERJECT’s UnderNotice flag.
+This page will cover error handling in INTERJECT development using T-SQL’s RAISERROR and INTERJECT’s UnderNotice flag.

 ### Understanding Error Handling